Ahmad Bradshaw: Sophomore season (2005)

 Bradshaw rushed for 997 yards and totaled 1,382 all-purpose yards en route to becoming a second-team All-Conference USA selection as a sophomore in 2005.
 He was the team's leading rusher and receiver as well.
-In the season-opener against William and Mary, Bradshaw rushed for 72 yards and a touchdown with 73 yards and a score receiving.
+In the season-opener against William & Mary, Bradshaw rushed for 72 yards and a touchdown with 73 yards and a score receiving.
 He rushed for 99 yards and a touchdown in the loss to #3 Virginia Tech.
 He followed it up with a then career-high 133 yards against the University of Texas at El Paso and eclipsed the mark the following week in the Herd's overtime loss to Southern Miss with 150 yards and a score.
 Bradshaw's best performance came against East Carolina, when he rushed for a season and career-high 187 yards with two touchdowns along with 51 yards on eight receptions.
 He added a season-long 56-yard run against ECU as well.

 Junior season (2006)

 Bradshaw's best season of his college career came as a junior in 2006, when he totaled 1,523 yards rushing, for 19 touchdowns, and 129 receiving yards for two scores.
 He was eighth in the nation in rushing yardage and tied for third in rushing touchdowns.
 In the Herd's second game of the season against Hofstra, Bradshaw ran for 152 yards and four touchdowns.
 Against the University of Central Florida, he ran for 181 yards and a score.
 Bradshaw's first out of two 200-yard games of the season came two weeks later against the University of Alabama-Birmingham, when he rushed for 242 yards and two touchdowns.
-His best game of the season and his career came against UTEP, when he rushed for career-highs of 261 yards and five touchdowns.
-Bradshaw was in contention for Conference USA Player of the Year and earned first-team All-Conference USA honors.
+Against UTEP, he rushed for career-highs of 261 yards and five touchdowns.